-Epididymitis is inflammation and infection of the long, tightly coiled tube that lies behind each testicle and collects sperm (epididymis).
-Epididymitis can be caused by a urinary tract infection, a sexually transmitted disease, an enlarged prostate, or a urologic procedure.
+Epididymitis is inflammation and infection of the long, tightly coiled tube (epididymis) that lies behind each testicle and collects sperm.
+Epididymitis can be caused by a urinary tract infection, a sexually transmitted infection, an enlarged prostate, or a urologic procedure.

 Epididymitis usually starts suddenly.
 Symptoms can include pain, scrotal swelling, painful or frequent urination, and fever or chills.